 Sandwiches heat very quickly because, being porous, they have a low density.
-Since the filling is usually more dense than the bread or rolls, the filling determines the heating time.
+Since the filling is usually denser than the bread or rolls, the filling determines the heating time.
 Surprisingly, the filling will always be hotter than the bread feels.
-Yout must take a careful effort not to overcook as the bread will become tough.
+Care must be taken not to overcook as the bread will become tough.
 Use several thin slices of meat.
 Thin slices heat more quickly and are better than one thick slice.
 The slow heating thick slice often causes the bread to overcook before the meat is hot.
 Sandwiches may be placed on a paper plate.
 Remove wrapping immediately after warming.
-Already-baked frozen breads and rolls may be used for sandwiches.
+Already- baked frozen breads and rolls may be used for sandwiches.
 The filling, however, should be thawed first.
 Toasted bread is fine for sandwiches and provides a firm base.
-You can use toast bread for sandwiches.
+The toast is warmed only; no further browning occurs.

-Food Amount Cook on Power Special Notes Sandwich 1 2 4 1 min 1 1⁄2-2min 3-4 min Place on microwaveable plate.
-Hamburger (4 Oz) 4 1 min 3-4 min Cover with microwaveable cover Hot Dogs 4 1 1⁄2-2min Cover with microwaveable cover Sloppy joes 4 4 min Place on microwaveable plate.
+Food Amount Cook on Power Special Notes Sandwich 1 2 1 min 1 1⁄2-2min Place on microwaveable plate.
+Sandwich 4 3-4 min Place on microwaveable plate.
+Hamburger (4 Oz) 4 1 min 3-4 min Cover with microwaveable cover Hot Dogs 4 1 1⁄2-2min Cover with microwaveable cover Sloppy Joes 4 4 min Place on microwaveable plate.